straysheep-dev/straysheep-dev.github.io/docs/blog/posts/windows.md

 ### Install

 Winget appears to be available by default on Windows 11 now.
-But it's not available by default in Windows Sandbox instances.
+But it's not available by default in Windows Sandbox instances or Windows Server.

 [Install the latest version of Winget in Windows Sandbox (or anywhere programmatically)](https://learn.microsoft.com/en-us/windows/package-manager/winget/#install-winget-on-windows-sandbox):

+!!! note "If the Install Fails"

+    Be sure to check the link above for the latest URI paths if any component was updated since writing this, otherwise the install may fail.

 ```powershell
 $progressPreference = 'silentlyContinue'